November 30th

 Commentary:

-A woman with integrity gets respect instantaneously.
+A woman with integrity gets respect, instantly.
 A creeper filled with blossoms naturally attracts anyone's eye.
 Similarly, pleasant words and meaningful speech will appease everyone.

 In a place where these characteristics are present, prosperity will have no means to resist.
 Prosperity always offers itself to such people.